openbmc/openbmc/poky/documentation/ref-manual/ref-variables.rst

       .. note::

-         An easy way to see what overrides apply is to search for OVERRIDES
-         in the output of the
+         An easy way to see what overrides apply is to search for ``OVERRIDES`` in the output of the ``bitbake -e`` command.
+See the ":ref:`dev-debugging-viewing-variable-values`" section in the Yocto
-         bitbake -e
-         command.
-See the "
-         Viewing Variable Values
-         " section in the Yocto Project Development Tasks Manual for more information.
+         Project Development Tasks Manual for more information.

    :term:`P`
       The recipe name and version. ``P`` is comprised of the following: